 There are a lot of reasons to add black beans or other legumes to desserts.
 They add some nice protein and fiber, and if the dessert is gluten free, they are a good starch that’s free of gluten.

-I’ve been wondering if I could make really decadent and delicious vegan black bean brownies that are gluten free, grain free, and super chocolatey.
+I’ve been wondering if I could make really decadent black bean brownies that are gluten free, grain free, and super chocolatey.
 I definitely did not want to taste any beans at all.
-Could a bean based dessert really be decadent?
+Could a bean based dessert really be delicious?

 After my past experiences, and after hearing other’s complaints about bean based desserts, there are a few things that I recommend doing so that these turn out well and taste delicious.

 - Blending the beans very, very thoroughly is so important.
 You don’t want any detectable pieces of bean skin in your brownies.
 To do this, you need to use a food processor or a blender.
 A mixer or a potato masher won’t do the trick.

 - I used a lot of cocoa powder and sugar.
 I wouldn’t reduce the amounts – these truly taste like rich, fudgy brownies.
 I was not going after a healthy, light brownie taste here.

 - I made these in a loaf pan, so that they would cook evenly, and so that the middle would not be too mushy.
 This made eight 2 inch x 2 inch brownies.
 If you want to make a double batch, I would bake them in two loaf pans.

 - You must line the pan with parchment paper.
 If you don’t, the brownies will not come out of the pan in one piece.

 - You can use the milk of your choice – use any non-dairy milk that works for your diet.